antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 ## Simple Nuclear Physicist (SNP)

-The first archetype is the "Simple Nuclear Physicist" (SNP) -- someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, for different confirmation and rejection of different hypotheses and conjectures.
+SNP someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, in order to confirm or reject of different hypotheses or conjectures.

-SNP is fairly adept in programming and critical thinking, but he does not have or care about deep knowledge of statistical methods or machine learning algorithms.
+SNP is fairly adept in programming and critical thinking, but he does not have or care about deep knowledge of statistical methods or Machine Learning algorithms.

 SNP is willing and capable to use software libraries that provide algorithms for statistical methods and machine learning.